40th Pathans

 The 40th Pathans were an infantry regiment of the British Indian Army.
 It was raised in 1858 as the Shahjehanpur Levy.
 It was designated as the 40th Pathans in 1903 and became 5th Battalion (Pathans) 14th Punjab Regiment in 1922.
 In 1947, it was allocated to the Pakistan Army, where it continues to exist as 16th Battalion The Punjab Regiment.

 Early history

-The regiment was raised by Lieutenant Edward Dandridge at Shahjahanpur in 1858, during the upheaval of the Indian Mutiny, as the Shahjahanpur Levy.
+Regiment was raised in 1780 as Bengal Infantry and redesigned as Native Bengal Infantry in 1784.
+Regiment was disband in 1857 war of Independence being revoked again British.
+Later it was reraised by Lieutenant Edward Dandridge at Shahjahanpur in 1858, during the upheaval of the Indian Mutiny, as the Shahjahanpur Levy.
 It was initially composed of Hindus from North India and some Sikhs.
 In 1888, the regiment participated in the Black Mountain Expedition, while in 1890, it dispatched a detachment to Lushai Hills.
 In 1890, it was reconstituted with Trans-frontier Pathans to become the only all-Pathan regiment in the Indian Army; acquiring in the process, the nickname of "Forty Thieves".
 In 1901, it lost its exclusively Pathan character, when two companies each of Punjabi Muslims and Dogras were included.